Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-refine/index.md

 | Longest           | If a node has no edge left, restore the longest one.|
 | Filters           | Use per-point filters to ensure edge preservation.|

-> Note that the **sanitization options offer no guarantee that the initial interconnectivity will be preserved!**
+> Note that the **sanitization options offer no guarantee that the initial interconnectivity will be preserved!** *-- It's more of a "whatever happens, keep those edges" pass.*
 {: .warning }

 ---